JosephBARBIERDARNAL/statisticaljourney.com/About/projects.md

 On the occasion of a **photo exhibition** at the French Institute in Berlin, Maurice Lebrun and I created a staging that allows us to talk with the late Douanier Rousseau.
 Maurice is a French photographer who has been working on creating photos inspired by the Douanier Rousseau's paintings.

 We met by chance, and he told me he'd like it to be possible to **talk to Henri Rousseau** during his exhibition.
-It was more difficult than expected, but the result is great!
+It was more difficult than we expected, but the result is great!

 <div style="display: flex; align-items: center;">
     <img src="../images/maurice2.png" alt="Joseph Barbier image" style="max-width:100%; height: auto; margin-right: 30px;">